Rupčine: Sub-neighborhoods

 By the 2020s, some parts of the neighborhood acquired more favorable names.
 Northern half, directly descending from Bele Vode, was named Makiške Terase ("Makiš Terraces").
 It starts at the Momčila Čedića Street, where the sign with the new name of the neighborhood was placed.
 Border with the southern half of Rupčine is the Časlava Veljića Street, where a new, local post office "Makiške Terase" was opened in March 2022.

+Sometimes, the name is used for the entire Rupčine neighborhood.